thiagosanches/my-recipes/README.md

 This repository includes:

 * Recipes to a "hybrid" system: Windows 10 and Linux side by side (Windows Subsystem for Linux).
-* Helpers scripts that I've built.
+* Helper scripts that I've built.

 # First steps